Case Study / Research · Strategy · Mixed Methods

 actually said.

-Navigation was the primary failure point.
-The majority of task failures occurred before participants reached any functional element — they couldn't find the right section of the platform, not because the feature was broken, but because the information architecture didn't match their mental model.
+The majority of task failures occurred before participants reached any functional element — they couldn't find the right section, not because the feature was broken, but because the IA didn't match their mental model.

-People leaders needed a fundamentally different experience.
 The overlap in needs between colleagues and people leaders was far smaller than assumed.
-Managers needed team-level visibility, approval workflows, and conflict management — none of which were treated as primary use cases in the current design.
+Managers needed team-level visibility, approval workflows, and conflict management — none treated as primary use cases.

-"Leading Teams" significantly outperformed "Managing Teams" as a navigation label — with higher first-click accuracy and higher confidence ratings across all three countries.
-This gave the information architecture team clear directional evidence for a previously contested decision.
+Higher first-click accuracy and higher confidence ratings across all three countries.
+Clear directional evidence for a previously contested IA decision.

-The emotional cost was higher than expected.
 Qualitative sessions revealed genuine anxiety around leave management — colleagues uncertain about entitlements, managers worried about making mistakes.
 The platform was amplifying rather than reducing stress.

 Outcomes